simplistix/sybil/docs/index.rst

-Sybil is heavily inspired by `Manuel`__, which was named after a `Fawlty Towers`__ character, and so it seemed only right to pick another Fawtly Towers character name for this library.
+Sybil is heavily inspired by `Manuel`__, which was named after a `Fawlty Towers`__ character, and so it seemed only right to pick another Fawlty Towers character name for this library.

 __ http://pythonhosted.org/manuel/index.html